PenRed/PenRed/src/utilities/Blender/4.2.3/mkdocs/docs/simulation-configuration/particle-sources.md

 <img src="../../simulation-configuration/images/sourceProperties.png" alt="Source Properties" width="300" style="display: block; margin: 0 auto"/>

-The source can be configured with several options, which are described in this section.
+Once enabled, the **sampling region and direction of sources** are displayed in **red** within the 3D viewport.
+The source can be configured using a variety of options, which are described in this section.
 The first two parameters to define are:

 - **`Histories`**